-"We offer things like psycho-social support and dietetics and navigation, cancer rehab ... that type of thing.
+"We offer things like psycho-social support and dietetics and navigation, cancer rehab... that type of thing.
 But, oftentimes with people, the big barrier from experience, seeing all of that support, is concerns about finances, and that kind of takes over their life, and we want to give them assistance to help them take that worry off of the plate." (:20)

-Koger evaluates their financial stability, including whether they have unpaid mortgage, rent or utility bills.
+Even with insurance, facing the cost of cancer treatment can be daunting.
+Research indicates nearly half of all insured cancer patients bear a significant or catastrophic financial burden.
+Financial navigator Erin Koger, a two-time cancer survivor, can help assess a patient's financial stability, including whether they have unpaid mortgage, rent or utility bills.
 If they do, Koger works to solve those issues.